gmenallo/Course-project---Getting-and-Cleaning-Data---Jan-2016/README.md

 Then it performs a multivariable grouping (by activity and then by subject ID) and, using summarize_each(), it computes the mean value of each columns.
 The result is the secondd tidy data set requested.

-At the end, both the data sets are saved in the working directory as .RDS files.
+At the end, only the last tidy data set is saved in the working directory as a .txt file.